vickvasquez/modelorama/README.md

 - The core piece is `json-schema-sequelizer`, which turns schemas into model definitions.
 - Used schemas are given to `json-schema-faker` for producing samples, and `is-my-json-valid` helps out to ensure everything is well formed.
 - The module `jsonschema-form-mw` included by `app.js` provides an experimental RESTful scaffolding based on `json-schema-sequelizer` models.
+- Also, thanks to the newly added `json-schema-to` is possible to generate Protobuf and GraphQL definitions from the same JSON-Schema!

 > Scaffolding is still in development stage, any improvement here is appreciated!